Overview of Webex Security

 Exclude Meeting Password from Invitations

 If you check Exclude password from email invitation when you schedule a meeting, the password will not appear in the invitation.
 You must provide the password to attendees by another means, such as by phone.

-When this setting is enabled, all attendees must have a user account on your site to attend the meeting.
+When this setting is enabled, all attendees must have a user account on your site and be signed in to attend the meeting.
 Attendees who join by phone without an Attendee ID automatically get placed in the lobby.
 For information about how attendees can obtain a user account, ask your site administrator.